 Page 6 - Subjective Listening and Conclusion

-Subjective listening is always an interesting part of reviews.
+Third time around saying this, but I always had this feeling when reviewing sound cards.
+When it comes to subjective listening, it's always interesting on how to retain the objectiveness in subjectiveness.
+Okay, I realize it sounds like a paradox.
 The reason of its subjectiveness can extend beyond because pulling the objectiveness out of this subjective aspect is very hard.
 Typically, I see results from 95% of audio reviews stating how (Insert whether it is a headphone, speaker, sound card, MP3 player, or something related to audio output)'s the bass is so awesome, it shook the house so much that I had to get my house's structural integrity checked and the midrange is so awesomely clear that it sounds the person is really in the room, I swear someone touched me on my shoulder during that time, as well as the treble is so freakin awesome it's so high yet natural the percussion instruments sounds soooooo fantastic.
 While there are undeniable truths to these observations, personally I feel that there are things beyond this.
 But regardless I'll try to express my feel on this subjective matter to the best of my capabilities.

-Special thanks to Charlton and Eric over at Asus for making this review possible.
+Special thanks to Stephane over at Auzentech for making this review possible.

 8/10 means Definitely a very good product with drawbacks that aren't likely going to matter to the end user.

 9/10 means Excellent product with very minor drawbacks that does not affect the overall product.

 Please note that the APH Numeric Rating system is based off our proprietary guidelines in the Review Focus, and should not be compared to other sites.